-- d.
+- differential acoustic impacts of larger vs. smaller turbines on the ecosystem, including on fish behavior. - b.
+Short and long-term impacts of wind facility operations on aquatic species and ecosystems: impact-producing factors include habitat changes, specifically reef effects and habitat conversion, electromagnetic fields, hydrodynamic changes, and turbine noise.
+Individually and in combination these factors may alter managed species' distributions, behaviors, and predator-prey relationships. - c.
+The Council develops and routinely updates a list of research priorities, including priorities related to fisheries and offshore wind.
+Work supporting these priorities is also recommended. - d.
 Monitoring should occur 2-3 years before, during, and after construction for the life of the project at regular intervals. - e.
 There may be important area-specific / project-specific issues that require tailored research in project areas to understand effects that go beyond what is described above.
-Once preliminary impacts are determined, expertise should be sought (from the Fishery Management Councils) to fully understand impacts. - 3.
+Once preliminary impacts are determined, expertise should be sought (from the Fishery Management Councils) to fully understand impacts. - 21.
 Developers should coordinate monitoring survey designs and methods across projects wherever possible to generate datasets that can be used in combination.
 Benthic habitat, geological and geophysical, and fisheries surveys should be coordinated to ensure that the prosecution of one survey does not affect the results of another.
-Coordinated monitoring will support cumulative impacts analysis. - 19.
-Monitoring and survey designs should be consistent with regionally developed survey mitigation and monitoring protocols, including the Responsible Offshore Science Alliance's monitoring framework and guidelines6, NOAA Fisheries regional survey mitigation protocols (under development), and NOAA Fisheries benthic habitat monitoring recommendations (under development).
+Coordinated monitoring will support cumulative impacts analysis. - 22.
+Consideration should be given to the impacts of research and monitoring on fisheries.
+For example, research which may negatively impact fisheries should not be carried out during peak fishing seasons.
+Developers should consult with the regional fishery management councils and commercial and recreational fishermen regarding the most important times of year. - 23.
+Monitoring and survey designs should be consistent with regionally developed survey mitigation and monitoring protocols, including the Responsible Offshore Science Alliance's monitoring framework and guidelines6, NOAA Fisheries regional survey mitigation protocols (under development), and NOAA Fisheries habitat monitoring recommendations (under development). - 24.
+Developer-funded monitoring and research data should be made publicly available on a timely and regular basis, while protecting fishermen's confidential business information. - 25.
+Consideration should be given to utilization of existing fishing community and other stakeholder resources (e.g., fishing vessels) for research and monitoring activities.